Wildlife and Forest Crimes can be better understood in their complexity and disastrous effects through stories and case studies.

 Rhinos were once abundant throughout Africa and Asia with an approximated global population of 500,000 in the early twentieth century.
 However, despite conservation efforts, poaching is dramatically increasing, pushing the remaining rhinos closer and closer toward extinction.
 The global population fell to 70,000 by 1970 and to just 29,000 in the wild in 2013 (with about 25,000 in Africa and the rest in Asia).

-In South Africa, home to 83% of Africa’s rhinos and 73% of all wild rhinos in the world, poachers killed 1,175 rhinos for their horns in 2015, a slight decline compared to the 1,215 killed in 2014, but offset by rhino poaching rates in neighbouring countries.
-This is a new record in the African country and it represents more than a 21 percent increase from the year before.
+In South Africa, home to 83% of Africa’s rhinos and 73% of all wild rhinos in the world, the number of rhinos poached in 2017 was lower than 2016’s, according to South African Minister of Water and Environmental Affairs Edna Molewa.
+In 2017, 1028 rhinos were killed compared to 1054 in 2016, a decrease of 26 animals (2.5%).
 Prized for its status as well as its alleged medicinal value, ground up rhino horn is sold in Asia, especially Vietnam and China, as a cure for everything at prices up to $100,000 per kilogram.
 Rhino poaching is surging across the African continent, although it is difficult to assess the losses since rhino states do not regularly publish poaching statistics.
 Poaching is also a serious threat to the smaller rhino populations in Asia (India, Sumatra and Java).

 Photo Credit: Elephant Action League (EAL)